DataDog/documentation/content/en/real_user_monitoring/reactnative/expo.md

 `expo-datadog` supports Expo starting from SDK 45 and the plugin's versions follow Expo versions.
 For example, if you use Expo SDK 45, use `expo-datadog` version `45.x.x`.
 Datadog recommends using **Expo SDK 45** as a minimum version; previous versions may require manual steps.

-If you experience any issue setting up the datadog SDK with an expo application you can check out our [example application][8].
+If you experience any issues setting up the Datadog SDK with an Expo application, you can see our [example application][8] as a reference.

 ## Setup